 Start Saving Money Now to Live Independently

-Staying in your home can be expensive, and not all of it will be covered by any type of insurance.
-In-home caretakers are far more expensive than care received in a facility.
+Staying in your home can be expensive, and not all of it will be covered by any insurance.
+In-home caretakers are far more costly than care received in a facility.

 In addition, home modifications may become costly depending on what needs to be done.